Welcome to the 23rd

 Melinda Du (Chinese) and David Yee (English).

-led by our own Sifu Mai Du demonstrated various forms
+our own Sifu Mai Du demonstrated various forms of

 mesmerized by the precise eye and hand coordination

-and acrobatic abilities of the perfomers, some of
+and acrobatic abilities of the performers, some of

-performance, our own Tom and Linda demonstrated the
+our own Tom and Linda demonstrated the skills of the

-skills of the Tai Chi Sword classes they learned from
+Tai Chi Sword classes they learned from YFT.

-Hung, Director Jack Huang of TECO's cultural Center,
+Director Jack Huang of TECO's cultural Center, and

-and CCBA President Wing Kay Leung.
-Many members from
+CCBA President Wing Kay Leung.
+Many members from our

-appreciative award to Judge Paul Yee.
-Frank Chin also
+award to Judge Paul Yee.
+Frank Chin also announced

-announced that the Governor will be giving Judge Paul
+that the Governor will be giving Judge Paul a public

 college students.